The Truth About The Failure Rates and Completion Rates of Credit Counseling, Debt Settlement, and Bankruptcy.

 This is a story that I’ve been working on for a few weeks.
-I’ve been asking people and groups for feedback and information to write this but what I’ve run into, is a wall.
+I’ve been asking people and groups for feedback and information to write this, but I’ve run into a wall.

-I have received some feedback from groups and people that don’t wish to be publicly identified to protect themselves but what I have learned has been extremely disappointing or just downright shocking.
+I have received some feedback from groups and people that don’t wish to be publicly identified to protect themselves, but what I have learned has been highly disappointing or just downright shocking.

-The debt solution industry, which consists of debt settlement groups and credit counseling organizations does an absolutely horrible job when it comes to transparency about success rates.
-And my definition of a successful resolution is a consumer that fully resolves their debt situation through the hands on intervention of the entity providing the services.
+The debt solution industry consists of debt settlement groups, and credit counseling organizations do a horrible job regarding transparency about success rates.
+And my definition of a successful resolution is a consumer that fully resolves their debt situation through the hands-on intervention of the entity providing the services.

-For example, a successful DMP is one in which a consumer contacts a credit counseling group and enrolls in the Debt Management Program (DMP).
+For example, a successful DMP is when a consumer contacts a credit counseling group and enrolls in the Debt Management Program (DMP).
 The consumer then fully pays off their debt through the DMP.

-In a debt settlement solution a successful outcome is one in which the consumer was able to fully resolve their debt situation and resolve all of the debt they enrolled through settlement, thus eliminating their original debt problem.
+In a debt settlement solution, a successful outcome is one in which the consumer can fully resolve their debt situation and resolve all of the debt they enrolled in through settlement, thus eliminating their original debt problem.

-With bankruptcy a successful outcome is one in which the consumer was able to obtain legal relief from their debts with either a fully completed chapter 13 repayment plan or a chapter 7 discharge.
+With bankruptcy, a successful outcome is one in which the consumer could obtain legal relief from their debts with either a fully completed chapter 13 repayment plan or a chapter 7 discharge.

-In communications with NFCC I was left with a distinct feeling that they simply did not want to disclose what the success rate or completion rate is of their member agencies even though they collect massive amounts of data from those agencies.
+In communications with NFCC, I was left with a distinct feeling that they did not want to disclose their member agencies’ success rates or completion rates even though they collect massive amounts of data from those agencies.

-“Not to be cynical but it sounds like you either don’t want to release it or it is not a figure that is calculated and monitored on a regular basis to check agency performance.”
+“Not to be cynical, but it sounds like you either don’t want to release it or it is not a figure that is calculated and monitored regularly to check agency performance.”
 Me to NFCC.

 Their response.
 None.

-It would seem that in the interest of the consumer clients that the success rate of the DMP from individual member agencies would be a metric that NFCC paid some attention to in order to protect consumers from poor performing CCCS offices.
-Apparently it it not.
+It would seem that in the interest of the consumer clients, the success rate of the DMP from individual member agencies would be a metric that NFCC paid some attention to protect consumers from poor-performing CCCS offices.
+It is not.

 The only debt management or credit counseling group that provided me with a completion rate or success rate of their DMP plan was Cambridge Credit Counseling.
-In the past Cambridge has lived through some difficult days but I really have to tip my hat to them on this issue.
+Cambridge has lived through some difficult days in the past, but I have to tip my hat to them on this issue.
 They were willing to be quoted immediately and very forthcoming in data, something that NFCC was not able or willing to do.
-But yet NFCC is held out as being the white knight and protector of consumers in the credit counseling world.
+But yet, NFCC is held out as the white knight and protector of consumers in the credit counseling world.
 I would urge any journalist that wants to examine this subject to press NFCC hard for an honest and transparent answer on completion rates for a DMP.

-Bankruptcy data was available but the hard statistic to obtain was the disposition of chapter 13 cases.
-Some bankruptcy attorneys were willing to provide me with their experiences on chapter 13 cases but I was not able to get an official number from the American Bankruptcy Institute (ABI) and unable to get a timely official response from the Executive Office of the United States Trustee (EOUST).
+Bankruptcy data was available, but the hard statistic to obtain was the disposition of chapter 13 cases.
+Some bankruptcy attorneys were willing to provide me with their experiences on chapter 13 cases.
+Still, I could not get an official number from the American Bankruptcy Institute (ABI).
+Likewise, I could not get a timely official response from the Executive Office of the United States Trustee (EOUST).

-I admit that this post may generate some contention and dissension from members of the various camps I discuss but I fully welcome open disclosure and public comments on this post to help set the record straight.
+I admit that this post may generate some contention and disagreement from members of the various camps I discuss, but I fully welcome open disclosure and public comments on this post to help set the record straight.

 Let’s look at what I learned.

-The success rate for a debt management plan is in the 20% completion rate range.
-Cambridge Credit Counseling was willing to be quoted at a 27% completion rate / success rate for thir DMPs.
+The success rate for a debt management plan is in the 20% completion rate range or less.
+Cambridge Credit Counseling was willing to be quoted at a 27% completion/success rate for their DMPs.
 NFCC was not willing to provide a completion rate.
-As I said to them, the cynic in me says why not provide the facts, unless you don’t want people to know.
+As I said to them, the cynic in me says why not provide the facts unless you don’t want people to know.

-In my research I found a report from the the National Consumer Law Center, “The Life and Debt Cycle” that said.
+In my research, I found a report from the National Consumer Law Center, “The Life and Debt Cycle” that said.

-Because of inconsistent and reduced concessions, it appears that only consumers with considerable disposable income left over each month are able to get out of debt through DMPs.
-It is difficult to find conclusive data on the effectiveness of DMPs.
-Most agencies do not release information on their retention rates, although a 1999 NFCC memo cited by Consumer Reports found that just 21% of their clients completed DMPs while about the same percentage left to self-administer debt payments.
-In 2001, the National Foundation for Credit Counseling reported completion rates of about 26% with about 20% leaving for self-administration.
+Because of inconsistent and reduced concessions, it appears that only consumers with considerable disposable income left over each month can get out of debt through DMPs.
+It isn’t easy to find conclusive data on the effectiveness of DMPs.
+Most agencies do not release information on their retention rates.
+However, a 1999 NFCC memo cited by Consumer Reports found that just 21% of their clients completed DMPs while about the same percentage left to self-administer debt payments.
+In 2001, the National Foundation for Credit Counseling reported completion rates of about 26%, with about 20% going for self-administration.
 The high failure rate in DMPs is undoubtedly influenced by the limited concessions that creditors offer to consumers who enter credit counseling.
-If consumers cannot significantly lower the amount that they owe, they are more likely to fail in completing a three to five-year DMP.
+If consumers cannot significantly lower the amount that they owe, they are more likely to fail to complete a three to five-year DMP.

-I suspect that in these difficult economic times that the true completion rate for DMPs across all credit counseling agencies is going to be below 20% with ever tightening family budgets and less extra money for repayment.
+I suspect that in these difficult economic times, the completion rate for DMPs across all credit counseling agencies will be below 20% with ever-tightening family budgets and less extra money for repayment.

 The problem is that DMPs, as currently constituted, are only useful for some consumers.
 Creditors call the shots when it comes to concessions offered through DMPs.
 They rarely reduce the amount of principal that consumers owe them, never as part of a DMP.
-Agencies really have only three concessions to offer that creditors will allow.
-First, creditors can “re-age” a credit card account of a consumer who enters a DMP.
-Most creditors will re-age an account once a year or twice in five years, the maximum allowed by federal financial service regulators.
+Agencies have only three concessions to offer that creditors will allow.
+First, creditors can “re-age” a consumer’s credit card account who enters a DMP.
+Most creditors will re-age an account once a year or twice in five years, the maximum federal financial service regulators allowed.

 The Association of Settlement Companies (TASC) published a report on the debt settlement industry and provided it to the Federal Trade Commission.